rixx/books.rixx.de/data/reviews/s-a-chakraborty/the-city-of-brass/index.md

   did_not_finish: false
   rating: 2
   tldr: Djinn and more during the Napoleonic wars in Egypt.
 Very flat despite the interesting setting – plot devices getting pushed through exposition blocks on a great stage.
+related_books:
+- book: p-djeli-clark/a-master-of-djinn
+  text: Another Djinn-focused one, set 100 years later, and literally referring to this book.
 ---

 Set in Napoleonic Egypt, this is the story of Djinn, Daeva and related beings.
 Didn't do much for me – the concept of a